PieRatCat/PieRatCat/README.md

 My name is Amanda.
 I am a data science student at EC Utbildning in Helsingborg, Sweden.

-The current course is Business Intelligence.
+The current course is Machine Learning.

-The previous course was SQL.

-The course before that was Python and statistical data analysis.
+The previous courses were Business Intelligence, SQL, Python and statistical data analysis.

 <!--